lukefitzwolfgang/icatproject/ops/icat421/readme.txt

 icat.ear.config/log4j.properties        : The file has been added to $GLASSFISH_HOME/glassfish/domains/domain1/config
 authn_db.ear.config/authn_db.properties : The file has been added to $GLASSFISH_HOME/glassfish/domains/domain1/config

-The Glasssfish server requires a database-driver.jar for the MySQL and Oracle databases.
+The Glasssfish server requires a database driver for the MySQL and Oracle databases.
 See Database Configuration section below.

-database-driver.jar : The database driver has been added to $GLASSFISH_HOME/glassfish/domains/domain1/lib
+database driver : The appropriate database driver has been added to $GLASSFISH_HOME/glassfish/domains/domain1/lib

 Ports